-3.3 Overview
+D. Overview

-Our approach for motion planning of multiple agents uses the $1^{\rm st}$ and the $2^{\rm nd}$ order Voronoi diagrams to compute a global navigation data structure, the MaNG.
-The MaNG graph is the union of the $1^{\rm st}$ and the $2^{\rm nd}$ order Voronoi graphs and is formally presented in Section 4.
+Our approach for motion planning of multiple agents uses the first- and the second-order Voronoi diagrams to compute a global navigation data structure, the MaNG.
+The MaNG graph can be considered as the union of the 1st and the 2nd order Voronoi graphs and is formally presented in Section IV.
 We treat each agent as a site (in addition to other obstacles in the environment) and the MaNG is computed.
-The MaNG can be computed in time O(c), and provides a path of maximal clearance for each agent.
-In addition, we compute the proximity information from the second order Voronoi diagram [31] and apply it within a potential-field based simulator [16].
+The MaNG can be computed in time O(c) and provides a path of maximal clearance for each agent, where O(c) is the cost of computing each modified Voronoi graph (see Section III-B).